apiato/documentation/docs/components/optional-components/seeders.md

   - migration
 ---

-Apiato seeders are just Laravel seeders, and they function in the exact same way as Laravel seeders.
+Apiato seeders are just [Laravel Seeders](https://laravel.com/docs/seeding), and they function in the exact same way as Laravel seeders.
 However, they come with additional rules and conventions specific to Apiato.